 Additionally, you’ll need to keep the enclosure within an appropriate temperature range during the day.

-The tank will need a gentle temperature gradient from the hot end, or the basking area, to the cool side.
+The tank will need a gentle temperature gradient from the hot end, or the basking spot, to the cool side.

-In most cases, your gecko will not need any additional heat at night, provided the temperature in their enclosure does not drop below 70° degrees Fahrenheit (21° C).
+In most cases, your gecko will not need any additional heat at night, provided the temperature in their enclosure does not drop below 70Ā° degrees Fahrenheit (21Ā° C).

 This tends to be the standard room temperature for most homes, so it is fine to simply turn off the light at night and then turn it back on in the morning.

-However, if your home is on the cooler side at night, don’t leave the basking bulb on; instead, purchase a ceramic heat emitter like this one from Wuhostam.
+However, if your home is on the cooler side at night, don’t leave the basking bulb on.
+Instead, add another source of heat.
+We’ll go over them later in this article.

 Many reptile keepers will purchase a few extra bulbs in advance, so they can switch out the burned-out bulb immediately and maintain the temperature within the enclosure.